Reporting Scotland, at BBC Scotland

-Feature in Crabpot Cottages blog
+Crabpot Cottages blog

 The manonabeach® series was showcased in a July, 2016 blog entry from Crabpot Cottages in Norfolk.
 Penny’s piece turns the question back to her readers and includes her own warm eulogy to the beach, as you can see here.

-Feature in Northumbria Coast & Country Cottages blog
+Northumbria Coast & Country Cottages blog

 The manonabeach® series was featured in a June, 2016 blog entry from Northumbria Coast and Country Cottages, along with a summary of the series’ findings, which you can read here.

 The manonabeach® visits to East Lothian in Scotland were showcased in the January, 2014 blog for Embrace Scotland, along with an interview and synopsis of the series, which you can read here.
 The piece was put together by Emma Gibb, a writer and poet, who explains her affinity for Findhorn Bay beach in Scotland through her writing here.

 manonabeach® signed up to the Resource Efficiency Pledge, with specific actions to use digital correspondence where possible, to use fuel efficient hire cars for beach visits and to promote the initiative via social media activity.
 You can learn more and join in here.

 This piece in the Yorkshire Life online magazine was put together by Jo Hayward, featuring an interview with a biographical tone.